FAQ

 • Log consistently.
 The number one predictor of fieldwork compliance problems is inconsistent logging.
 Building the habit now, when the stakes are lower, means it will be second nature when it matters more.

 • Categorize activities correctly.
 Understanding the difference between activity types and how they are classified is something that trips up new fieldwork candidates constantly.
-Exposure to the system now gives you a head start.
+Getting familiar with these distinctions now gives you a head start.

 • Work with supervisor oversight.
 Having your supervisor review and confirm your hours is a core part of BCBA/BCaBA fieldwork.
 Practicing that workflow during your RBT hours means the process is already familiar.